frankpablo/smith-site/docs/teaching/csc353/csc353home.md

 ## Course Materials

+  - Webpage for the course: [Course Webpage](https://frankpablo.github.io/smith-site/docs/teaching/csc353/csc353home.html)
+  - Schedule for the course: [Course-Schedule](https://frankpablo.github.io/smith-site/docs/teaching/csc353/csc353calendarSection01.html)
   - **Moodle**: Course full name "CSC353pm-01: Seminar: Topics in Robotics-Robotics Perception and Mapping"
   - **Slack**: You\'ll receive an invitation to the workspace:
     *csc-353pm-01-202401.slack.com*

 **Books:**

 There is no required textbook for the course.
 We will assign readings from academic journals and publicly available robotics textbooks.

-  * Webpage for the course: [Course-Schedule](https://frankpablo.github.io/classes/csc353/schedule.html)
+That said, many readings will come from the following freely available books:

+  * Nikolaus Correll, Bradley Hayes, Christoffer Heckman and Alessandro Roncone.
+Introduction to Autonomous Robots: Mechanisms, Sensors, Actuators, and Algorithms, MIT Press, 2022.
+[Git  Repo for the Book](https://github.com/Introduction-to-Autonomous-Robots/Introduction-to-Autonomous-Robots/releases/tag/v3.0)
+  * Notebook-based book "Introduction to Robotics and Perception" by Frank Dellaert and Seth Hutchinson.
+[Online Book] (https://www.roboticsbook.org/intro.html)